Shushankit007/The-World-Bank--IBRD-IDA--Financial-Analysis/README.md

 3. **Principal Amount by Borrowers**: Identify the top borrowers and their associated principal amounts.
 4. **Global Distribution**: Map the global distribution of amounts due and other relevant metrics.
 5. **Credit Portfolio Analysis**: Evaluate the credit utilization ratio, repayment efficiency, and other critical metrics.

+### IBRD-IDA Net Flows and Commitments Analysis
+1. **Data Aggregation and Preparation**: Combine and prepare data from IBRD and IDA to analyze net flows and commitments from 2010 to 2025.
+2. **Trend Analysis**: Examine trends in net financial flows over the years to identify patterns and significant changes in allocation.
+3. **Commitment Types and Distribution**: Analyze the distribution of commitments across different types and sectors, highlighting key areas of investment.
+4. **Geographical Mapping**: Visualize the global distribution of net flows and commitments using interactive maps to identify regional focus areas.
+5. **Comparative Analysis**: Compare net flows and commitments between different regions, countries, and time periods to understand the impact of financial activities.

 ## **Methodology**